-For more than 40 years, Pathfinder has worked with local partners in Egypt to drive demand for family planning services and empower women and girls.
+For more than 40 years, Pathfinder has worked with local partners in Egypt to drive demand for family planning and women’s health services to empower women and girls.
 We have collaborated directly with local communities and organizations to build programs that respond to the actual needs of the people we reach.

 Our locally driven, community-based programs have served people in the most rural and impoverished areas of Upper Egypt and were the foundation of our work through the 2011 political revolution and its aftermath.
 Our local approach to health and development is something I am proud of, and one that Pathfinder carried forth through the Takamol, Fostering Opportunities in Rural Southern Areas (FORSA), and Momken projects—and through our Ma’an project today.

 Ma’an—which means “together”—operates in four districts of Sohag governorate, an area where just over one-quarter of married women use modern contraception, and the majority of families live in poverty.
 Women have an average of more than four children in their lifetimes, often without the means to support them.

 The Ma’an project applies Pathfinder’s experience in Egypt, and uses a strategic market-based approach—one that encourages demand for and acceptance of family planning, reproductive health, and maternal health services, while improving the quality and reach of those services and empowering women and girls.

 Ma’an specifically focuses on reaching young married women and first-time parents by: